Golan Heights: Late Roman and Byzantine periods

-In the later Roman and Byzantine periods, the area was administered as part of Phoenicia Prima and Syria Palaestina, and finally Golan/Gaulanitis was included together with Peraea in Palaestina Secunda, after 218 AD.
+In the later Roman and Byzantine periods, the area was administered as part of Phoenicia Prima and Syria Palaestina, and finally Golan/Gaulanitis was included together with Peraea in Palaestina Secunda, after 218 CE.
 The area of the ancient kingdom of Bashan was incorporated into the province of Batanea.

 The Golan preserves a notable group of Diocletianic boundary stones, which document village demarcations from the late third and early fourth centuries CE.

-The political and economic recovery of Palestine during the reigns of Diocletian and Constantine, in the late 3rd and early 4th centuries AD, led to a resurgence of Jewish life in the Golan.
+The political and economic recovery of Palestine during the reigns of Diocletian and Constantine, in the late 3rd and early 4th centuries CE, led to a resurgence of Jewish life in the Golan.
 Excavations at various synagogue sites have uncovered ceramics and coins that provide evidence of this resettlement.
 During this period, several synagogues were constructed, and today 25 locations with ancient synagogues or their remnants have been discovered, all situated in the central Golan.
-These synagogues, built from the abundant basalt stones of the region, were influenced by those in the Galilee but exhibited their own distinctive characteristics; prominent examples include Umm el-Qanatir, Qatzrin and Deir Aziz.
+Excavations at Ein Nashut provide evidence of a Jewish community and a synagogue that operated from the 5th century CE to the 7th century CE.
+Other synagogues, built from the abundant basalt stones of the region, were influenced by those in the Galilee but exhibited their own distinctive characteristics; prominent examples include Umm el-Qanatir, Qatzrin and Deir Aziz.
 Some of the early Jerusalem Talmud tractates may have been arranged and edited during this period in Qatzrin.
 Several sites in the Golan show evidence of destruction from the Jewish revolt against Gallus in 351 CE.
 However, some of these sites were later rebuilt and continued to be inhabited in subsequent centuries.